You can’t keep a killer clown down.

 The first “Terrifier” aped ’80s horror, down to some disinterested performances and that old-school bloodshed.
 The sequel continues in that vein, eschewing the prudish trend in modern horror.

 LaVera’s curves are on full display through much of the film, for starters.
-One of the potential victims lights up a cigarette, another 21st century no-no. And then there’s the score by Paul Wiley, which leans into synthesizer riffs that accentuates the mayhem.
+One of the potential victims lights up a cigarette, another 21st century no-no. And then there’s the score by Paul Wiley, which leans into synthesizer riffs that accentuate the mayhem.

 None of the gore would matter if Leone didn’t know how to build suspense.
 His tactics are similar here to the first film.
 Some shocks we see coming a mile away, and we greet them with a wicked smile.